-For a lot of people, a day out on the golf course is one of the most relaxing ways to spend a sunny afternoon.
-Afterall, there is an old saying that a bad day on the golf course is always going to be better than a good day in the office.
+A day out on the golf course is one of the most relaxing ways to spend a sunny afternoon.
+This is for a lot of people.
+A bad day on the golf course is always going to be better than a good day in the office.
 But what if the golf course is your office?

-Owning a golf course, practice range, or combination of the two can be stressful.
-Between managing the staff, maintaining the facilities, and policing the customers, even the most passionate golfers may not be best suited to own the course.
+Owning a golf course, practice range, or a combination of the two can be stressful.
+Remember the managing the staff?
+How about maintaining the facilities?
+Moreover, policing the customers!
+Even the most passionate golfers may not be best suited to own the course.

-If you’re ready to sell the golf course or driving range, you can maximize the proceeds of your sale by using a 1031 exchange to purchase mineral rights and royalties.
-With mineral rights, you can obtain a highly valuable property and quickly go back to actually enjoying your time out on the green.
+Are you ready to sell the golf course or driving range?
+You can maximize the proceeds of your sale.
+This is by using a 1031 exchange to purchase mineral rights and royalties.
+With mineral rights, you can obtain a highly valuable property.
+From there, you can quickly go back to actually enjoying your time out on the green.

 How to Sell A Golf Course or Driving Practice Range

-As a sport loved by many for generations, there are many people in this world who dream of buying their own golf course.
-If you happen to be selling one, or even are ust selling a driving range, then it is up to you to connect to these potential buyers and transfer the property’s ownership.
+There are many people in this world who dream of buying their own golf course.
+It is because golf is a sport loved by many for generations.
+Are you selling one or even are just selling a driving range?
+Then it is up to you to connect to these potential buyers and transfer the property’s ownership.

 Determining the Value of Your Golf Facilities